Scott Curtis

 Scott Curtis’s remarkable efforts led to the conviction of hundreds of sophisticated criminals—with emphasis on the storied Colombo crime family—when in 2011, he spearheaded the largest single-day takedown in U.S. history of 127 organized-crime members, effectively dismantling the Colombos’ ruling administration.
 [See: “Testimonials” page linked HERE.]

 In the course of his career with the FBI, Scott Curtis solved more than ten cold-case homicidesWith a shovel in his hand, Curtis personally found the body of Colombo underboss William “Wild Bill” Cutolo, missing for more than nine years and whose death marked the formal end of the Colombo war.
 Curtis’s discovery of the body was deemed “for pure drama…the top New York mob story of the year” by Gang Land columnist Jerry Capeci.
-Based on confessions Curtis himself obtained from the henchmen ordered to commit this murder, the acting boss of the Colombo family, Alphonse “Allie Boy” Persico (son of incarcerated family boss Carmine “The Snake” Persico), was sentenced to life without parole in 2009.
+Confessions Curtis himself obtained from the henchmen ordered to commit this murder supported the life sentence handed down to the acting boss of the Colombo family, Alphonse “Allie Boy” Persico (son of incarcerated family boss Carmine “The Snake” Persico).

 Curtis is an expert on the history and rituals of the mafia: inductions, moral code, murder protocols, and such rackets as loansharking, car theft, bank burglaries, labor unions, and construction.
 Also: confidential informants manipulating agents.
 He has served as something of a mentor to flipped mafia wiseguys connected to scores of baseball-batterings and murders—men who are out of jail and struggling to stay legit.